 Eventually, the trail flattens and comes to an opening with a fire pit.
 Over the ridge to the left is the top of Ammonite Falls.
 Continue past this section, following the trail down the steep slope until the waterfall comes into full view!

 It can get pretty muddy during the rainy season, so be sure to dress appropriately.
 Until you reach the falls, the trail would be considered intermediate with some minor tripping hazards along the way…..roots, rocks, branches etc. Once in the clearing and in view of the falls, the hazards definitely increase.

 To view the falls from below, you will have to venture past trail boundaries.
 This is not recommended as the ropes are not well maintained and the bank is very eroded.
-To preserve the creek bank and stop erosion, the Regional District of Nanaimo does have plans in the future to install stairs, giving everyone the chance to see that beautiful view or top off their hike with a refreshing dip!
+To preserve the creek bank and stop erosion, the Regional District of Nanaimo installed stairs in 2022, giving everyone the chance to see that beautiful view or top off their hike with a refreshing dip!